jolt-community

 Recall one of the most important facts about shift:

 Any data not shifted in the shift spec will disappear.
-To keep unshifted data as-is, we must shift all “unmentioned” data to it’s current location.
+To keep unshifted data as-is, we must shift all “unmentioned” data to its current location.

-This spec matches all key names in the root level of the json, and maps them to their current key.
+This spec matches all key names in the root level of the JSON and maps them to their current key.

 {